 3: Speed read the words

-Phonics sessions are a vital part of every school day at Forest, with all pupils enjoying 30 minutes of phonics learning each day.
-The session is split into approximately 15 minutes reading (blending), followed by 15 minutes of spelling (segmenting).
+Phonics sessions are a vital part of every school day, with all pupils enjoying 30 minutes of phonics learning each day.
+The session is split into approximately 15 minutes reading (decoding), followed by 15 minutes of spelling (encoding).
 Pupils work independently throughout this session to complete sound activity sheets.

 Children move on to independently read sentences and drawing a picture to show their understanding of the sentence.

 The session, overall, provides excellent opportunity to develop pencil control as it includes handwriting practice, colouring and drawing – three very traditional skills which will never be anything less than vital to your child’s future success!